-Now Available: Estimated Ground Elevations for Properties in New York City
+Now Available: Estimated Ground Elevations for Properties in Some Locations

-For properties located in New York City, the What is My ABFE?
+For certain locations, the What Is My BFE?
 Tool report now includes an estimated ground elevation for buildings.
 This estimated elevation is determined from available topographic data for the location, which is the same data being used to create revised coastal flood hazard information.
 You will need to consult with a licensed surveyor to determine the actual elevation of your home.

-In areas where the estimated ground elevation is available, you will need to click directly on top of your building shown in the locator map in the What is My ABFE? report in order for the estimated elevation to appear in the report.
+In areas where the estimated ground elevation is available, you will need to click directly on top of your building shown in the locator map in the What Is My BFE? report in order for the estimated elevation to appear in the report.
 Otherwise, ‘N/A’ will appear in the report in place of an estimated ground elevation.

-As you make decisions for rebuilding and reconstruction, the information provided by the What is My ABFE Tool will provide you an understanding of the possibility of flooding and coastal wave actions that affect your property.
-Investigations conducted by FEMA and other organizations after major coastal disasters have consistently shown that properly sited, well-designed, and well-constructed coastal residential buildings generally perform well.
-This information can assist you in your rebuilding efforts and provides a centralized point of risk information for you to discuss permitting requirements with your local building and permitting staff.
+As you make decisions for rebuilding and reconstruction, the information provided by the What Is My BFE?
+Tool will provide you with an understanding of the possibility of coastal flooding that can affect your property.
+Investigations conducted by FEMA and other organizations after major coastal disasters have consistently shown that properly sited, well-designed, and well-constructed coastal residential buildings generally fair well in floods.
+This information can assist you in your rebuilding efforts and provides a centralized source of risk information for you to discuss permitting requirements with your local building and permitting staff.

 • Local building and permitting varies by community.
 This information will allow you to meet with your local building and permitting authority to discuss your individual property building requirements.